 Research and scholarship

 My research interest relies in the area of health, and for this I have different branches all interconnected, allowing my projects to be multi-disciplinary.
 Small molecules: in my group we synthesise small molecules with biological properties, looking at anticancer and antimicrobial agents.
 Nature has given us the best medicines so far, so part of the therapeutics branch looks at extracts of natural products, ranging from roots & leaves, to amphibians, slugs and bacteria; in this we purify, test and characterise any new molecule.
-Aptamers are large molecules made of nucleic acids that find and bind their targets selectively and effectively.
+Large molecules: aptamers are large molecules made of nucleic acids that find and bind their targets selectively and effectively.
 We have developed a modified aptamer (manuscript in preparation) that is allowing us to study the roles of histones in cancer therapy.
 DNA studies: we have been studying the interaction of small molecules with Quadruplex DNA, and analysing the formation upon different ions.
 Toxicology and pre-clinical testing: synthesising small molecules with biological activity is exciting and rewarding but analysis of their ADMETox activities are essential, in my group we study the pharmacological aspect of these compounds.
 Using analytical techniques we also monitor the toxicology of new compounds but the materials around us, like e-cigarettes, cosmetics, natural compounds and a lot more.
 Microbiome: in a collaboration with Dr Sharon Moore at the University of Wolverhampton and Dr Athar Aziz at University of Salford, we are building a gut model to study the equilibria between our intestines and our flora to improve our health and understand diseases.